World Production Possibility Frontier

 Etruscan Art

-Cretans in the Knossos Palace invented a plumbing system, carrying the sewage from the palace to outside.
-The Romans copied this technology from Cretans, and began to use indoor plumbing extensively.
-Indoor plumbing was not adopted in American until the 19th century.
-Without these modern facilities, people used outhouses, and people took bath infrequently, not even once a year, even in America.
-Indoor plubming is one of the most important indicators, if not the most important, of civilized people.
+Cretans in the Knossos Palace invented the plumbing system, carrying the sewage away from the palace.
+The Romans copied this technique from the Cretans, and began to use indoor plumbing extensively.
+Indoor plumbing was not adopted in America until the 19th century.
 Western countries also borrowed the Roman system of government.